tomsaleeba/ergoslab/misc/research.md

      don't use the resistors.
   1. do we need a blank space to rest thumbs?
 No, resting them on a switch works fine.
+  1. from top of switch plate, we need 8.3mm for Kailh Box switches to clear the base plate.
+So including a 1.6mm thick base PCB and 1.75mm thick nut, we need at least 11.65mm long bolt that can sandwhich everything.
+     Alternatively, we need at least 6.7mm of space *between* the switch and base plates.

 ## Facts
 - MX switches are 5mm deep, Kailh choc are 2.35mm so the choc row should drop by